Coastal

 Sequential sites

-Preface The rest of the blog post after this preface section is a copy of the vignette I’ve written for the first function in the new package I am developing: coastR.
+The rest of the blog post after this preface section is a copy of the vignette I’ve written for the first function in the new package I am developing: coastR.
 This package aims to provide functions that are useful for coastal oceanography but that do not yet exist in the R language.
 It is not my intention to provide algorithms for physical oceanography as these may already be found elsewhere.
+This post covers how one may determine the correct sequence of sites along a convoluted coastline.

 Nearshore and offshore co-occurrence of marine heatwaves and cold-spells